 Alejandro Ramrírez Magaña: I agree.
-I think at the beginning of the pandemic, we were all saying, “We’ll get through this together.”
+I think at the beginning of the pandemic, we were all saying, “We’ll get through this together”.
 We didn’t know how long this would be.
 So at the beginning, I think we were communicating constantly.
-As this started becoming longer and longer than we started hearing of movies going to streaming platforms, films that were being sold.
+As this started becoming longer and longer then we started hearing of movies going to streaming platforms, films that were being sold.
 And, of course, it’s very disappointing for exhibitors.
 But on the other hand, it’s understandable because everybody’s trying to survive in this environment.
 We’re glad that of the 25 large titles that we had scheduled for 2020, only six got sold to streamers, and most were kept for 2021.
 Few have moved to 2022.
 But there’s been a dialogue like everyone else said, to try to work things out and to try to survive and learn together, but also cooperate in this very difficult environment.

-Nancy Tartaglione: In terms of dating, because international, it’s become particularly recently with what’s happened in Australia, and opening and closing and some of the other markets feels like whack a mole to a degree where, you know, on Monday, a market is open, and you have a movie coming out on Friday, but on Wednesday that market shuts, or part of it closes down, or you know, 65% of it closes down…
+Nancy Tartaglione: In terms of dating, because international, it’s become particularly recently with what’s happened in Australia, and opening and closing and some of the other markets feels like whack-a-mole to a degree where, you know, on Monday, a market is open, and you have a movie coming out on Friday, but on Wednesday that market shuts, or part of it closes down, or you know, 65% of it closes down…

 Mark Viane: We’ve all experienced it.

-Nancy Tartaglione: Yeah and same for exhibition.
+Nancy Tartaglione: Yeah, and same for exhibition.
 I mean, how are you dealing with dating going forward?
 Is it on an hourly basis?
 Is it a daily basis?
 You know, how are you kind of projecting?
 And how are you working with the individual markets?
 Because every market is different.

 Veronika Kwan Vandenberg: It literally is on an hourly basis.
 I mean, it’s hugely challenging for all the teams around the world.
 We have to continue to be nimble and look at every single situation and assess each development, market by market.
-And I think one of the big things that’s been really important to us is the partnership with our agencies to make sure that we have a lot of flexibility so that we can lift and shift campaigns if we need to, working very closely in hand in hand with domestic to make sure that we have some sort of a global strategy that makes sense.
+And I think one of the big things that’s been really important to us is the partnership with our agencies to make sure that we have a lot of flexibility so that we can lift and shift campaigns if we need to, working very closely hand-in-hand with domestic to make sure that we have some sort of a global strategy that makes sense.
 And again, just going back to the “F9” discussion, that was a huge discussion that went on studio-wide in terms of, “Does this make sense to go out five weeks before domestic in a market like China and Russia, for example?”
 And at the end of the day, we’re also working very closely with the filmmakers, and then hand-in-hand with exhibition.
 But it’s been very challenging, and we’ve learned a lot in the process.